Since I Left You (song)

 "Since I Left You" is a song by Australian electronic dance music group the Avalanches.
 It was released as the third single from the group's debut studio album of the same name on 5 February 2001.
 Produced by group members Robbie Chater and Darren Seltmann, "Since I Left You" utilizes numerous samples of other artists' material.
 The song's chorus is a prominent vocal sample of the Main Attraction's "Everyday" (1968).

 The song was critically acclaimed by listeners and music critics alike, who praised its sample-based production and upbeat atmosphere; several publications named it one of the best singles of 2001.
-"Since I Left You" also placed in the singles charts of Australia and several European countries.
+"Since I Left You" appeared in the singles charts of Australia and several European countries, never reaching the top ten.
 A surrealistic music video for the song was directed by Rob Leggatt and Leigh Marling, and depicts two miners who find a mysterious passage into a dance studio.
 It won the group an MTV Europe Music Award for Best Video.